How Vertex reinforced jump process arises naturally: Proof of Theorem

 \subsection{Determination of time change \(h\)}

 In the sequel we work with the time changed process \(Y\), to simplify notations, we will write \(d_{\sigma}\) for \(d^Y_{\sigma}\) when it does not lead to any confusion.
-By Proposition \ref{prop3}, the density of certain trajectory contains an exponential term and a product term, let us denote
+By Proposition~\ref{prop3}, the density of certain trajectory contains an exponential term and a product term, let us denote

-with Where the exponential term stems from those exponential waiting times, and the product term corresponds to the probability of the discrete chain.
+with where the exponential term stems from those exponential waiting times, and the product term corresponds to the probability of the discrete chain.

-The heuristics of this subsection is the following: as we assumed partial exchangeability, if we consider two equivalent trajectories, then their densities share the same expression, by comparing them we can hence deduce certain equalities involving \(f_{i,j}\) and \(h_i\) etc. It turns out that these equalities determine \(h_i\)s then \(f_{i,j}\)s.
+The heuristics of the proof in this subsection is the following: as we assumed partial exchangeability, if we consider two equivalent trajectories, then their densities share the same expression, by comparing them we can hence deduce certain equalities involving \(f_{i,j}\) and \(h_i\) etc. It turns out that these equalities determine \(h_i\)s then \(f_{i,j}\)s.

-The following fact is simple but important, suppose that at time \(s\), the random walker arrives at \(i_0\), each vertex \(i\) has accumulated local time \(l_i:=S_i(s)\); then it jumps to \(i_1\) after an amount of time \(t\), by Proposition \ref{prop3}, the density has acquired a multiplicative factor
+The following fact is simple but important, suppose that at time \(s\), the random walker arrives at \(i_0\), each vertex \(i\) has accumulated local time \(l_i:=S_i(s)\); then it jumps to \(i_1\) after an amount of time \(t\), by Proposition~\ref{prop3}, the density has acquired a multiplicative factor